aecsocket/aeronet/README.md

 aeronet_channel = "version"
 ```

+The version of this crate is synced between all official subcrates of aeronet - use the same version
+that you use for aeronet for your transport, and you're good to go.

 ### Protocol

 You will need to define your own type implementing [`TransportProtocol`] which defines what type of